omni/token-bridge/README.md

   - `docker-compose run bridge npm run sender:home`
   - `docker-compose run bridge npm run sender:foreign`

-In order to quickly send deposits run
-`node tests/sendUserTxToHome.js`
-this will send small deposits to home contract
-Make sure your HOME\_MIN\_AMOUNT\_PER\_TX is same as in your .env deployment contract

-In order to quickly send withdrawals run
-`node tests/sendUserTxToForeignWithdraw.js`

 To use the bridge UI, clone [the repo](https://github.com/poanetwork/bridge-ui/), create a `.env` using the same values as before, and run `npm start`.